seanim1/Simple-LatticeBoltzmann-Fluid-CUDA-OpenGL-/README.md

   <img src="Examples/FluidVelocity.png?raw=true" width="1000">
   Performance:
   <br>&emsp;Even the unoptimized code seems to take about 150 microseconds in all the 12 kernels.
-  Below is a screen capture from Nsight Compute:
+  <br>Below is a screen capture from Nsight Compute:
   <br>&emsp;The duration is in micro-seconds.
   <img src="Examples/NsightCompute.png?raw=true" width="1000">
 </div>